Daedalus359/thesis/literature_notes/DistributedEnvironmentModelingLuo.md

 Goal - take as few samples as possible to get an idea of the distribution of crop yield over the environment

+### Approach

+Model environment with a mixture of gaussian processes

+only local GMM parameters are communicated between robots, requiring bandwidth independent of the number of  observations made